Spreads/Spreads.BLAS/README.md

 The parent classes expose their specific service methods, e.g. `OpenBLAS.OpenblasSetNumThreads` or `MKL.MKL_SetThreadingLayer`.

-There is a setting `Spreads.Native.BLASSettings.UseMKLIfAvailable: bool` that could be set to false, in which case `MKL.IsSupported` will be false, but only if the setting is set before calling any method from MKL (including `IsSupported` property itself, after it is accessed and initialized it becomes a constant).
+There is a setting `Spreads.Native.BLASSettings.UseMKLIfAvailable: bool` that could be set to false, in which case `MKL.IsSupported` will be false even when MKL is present, but only if the setting is set before calling any method from this library (including `IsSupported` property itself, after it is accessed and initialized it becomes a constant).
 Despite comments on MKL above, `UseMKLIfAvailable` is set to true because usually its presence on the system already indicates the user preference.
 Disabling MKL using this setting could be useful for benchmarking a final application (and to delete MKL after that if